NiceMLT/til/MANGER_README.md

 ## What is this?
 This is a readme file that will help you better understand me and how I prefer to manage.
 I'd rather be upfront and intentional about who I am and why I am the way that I am to help inform my teams about what they can expect and how we can better work together.
-As a co-founder of Torch, my personality and values will inevitably shape our culture, and rather than let that happen in an unconscious, insidious way, I want to be intentional about it.

 ## About me
 I'm a coach by nature.
 I spent 15 years of my adult life creating, organizing, and coaching an Ultimate Frisbee program for the local High School.